General GR Tri Questions

 Bike racks will be assigned by bib number.
 However, you may rack anywhere on your assigned rack.
 You must rack with your bike facing the opposite direction of the bike next to yours.
 Racking is first come first serve, you may not move other athlete’s bikes to get preferred positioning.

-Approximately 300 yards from swim to the beginning transition.
+Approximately 0.3 miles to the beginning of transition.

 Bike racks will be staged at Ada Park on the corner of Buttrick Avenue and Grand River Drive.

-Due to road closure constraints, we cannot stage until the morning of the event.
+Due to security and other race logistic issues, we cannot stage until the morning of the event.

 Yes, security personnel will be posted at all entrances into transition during the event.
 No spectators will be allowed into transition and all athletes race and bike numbers will be checked to ensure the security of equipment.

 Nutrition & Aid Stations

 What will be offered at the aid stations for the run and bike portion for the Half Iron?
 For the bike will aid stations be on both sides of the road or just the right side?

 For the Half-Iron distance, fuel in the form of liquid and gel along with water will be offered at the run.
 Liquid fuel, gels, and water will be offered at the bike.
 Aid stations will be available both out and back on the course.

 Run aid stations are every 1.25 miles and 15 miles on the bike (bike aid stations are only on the Half Iron distance course).
 Fruit, pretzels, Gatorade, Pepsi, water and other snacks will be available at the run course aid stations.
 Half Iron run will also offer Gu.

 Olympic and Sprint distances will have water and Gatorade available at the run aid stations.